Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

-\begin{proof} We can assume that the edges of the same color are contiguous along the cycle we are starting with, by Lemma~\ref{cycle_breaking_contiguous_colors}.
-We show how to transform this cycle into a cycle that uses two or fewer $e$-paths.
+\begin{proof} We can assume that the edges of the same color are contiguous along $C$, by Lemma~\ref{cycle_breaking_contiguous_colors}.
+We show how to transform $C$ into a cycle that uses two or fewer $e$-paths.